LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Description:** A user-defined value that identifies and groups a particular site type.

-**Note:** It is case-sensitive and must remain consistent when provided in other infrastructure files.
+**Note:** It is case-sensitive and must remain consistent if provided in the [site type file](#site-type-file).

 #### equipment (Sites file)

+**Description:** Equipment in LDAR-Sim allows users to group emissions at a more granular level than an entire site, suitable for technologies with higher resolution than a generic site but lower than individual emission sources.

+Equipment in LDAR-Sim can be defined in two different ways: as a single integer or as a string of user-defined values.

+- Numeric value: Defines the number of placeholder equipment items to create and populate.
-**Description:** A user-defined value or values that provides groupings.
-Users are able to provide a list of equipment groups that define the given site by separating each equipment with a comma(,).
+- User-defined value or set of values: Each value provided becomes an equipment group.
+Users can specify a list of equipment groups that define the given site by separating each item with a comma (,).

-**Note:** It is case-sensitive and must remain consistent when provided in other infrastructure files, specifically the [equipment file](#equipment-file).
+**Note:** When using a user-defined value, it is case-sensitive and must remain consistent with the [equipment file](#equipment-file).

+**Note of caution:** Using a numeric value for equipment is a legacy feature from LDAR-Sim V3.
+It is recommended to use user-defined values or sets of values if your data permits.

 #### {method}_site_deployment

-**Description:** A True/False column that defines if the given method will be deployed at the given site type.
+**Description:** A True/False column that indicates whether the specified method will be deployed at the given site type.
+For example, if the value is set to `FALSE`, the emissions at the site will be simulated, but the method will not be deployed.
+This is similar to setting the[surveys per year](#surveys_per_year-propagating-parameter) to 0 for the site.

+_TODO_ update description more when the scale up feature is implemented.

 --------------------------------------------------------------------------------